Gaurav14Coder/Mod-Header-Extension-BrowserStack/README.md

 1. Open any **Freshdesk support ticket**
 2. **Highlight / select** the user's email address on the page
 3. An overlay appears at the bottom-right corner
-4. Change the frame focus to mod_header popup by clicking inside the popup email
-5. Click **Fetch & Apply** — the extension opens the BrowserStack admin page briefly, grabs the Mod Header value, applies it to all requests, then closes
+4. Click **Fetch & Apply** — the extension opens the BrowserStack admin page briefly, grabs the Mod Header value, applies it to all requests, then closes
-6. Click **Cancel** if you just wanted to copy the email for something else
+5. Click **Cancel** if you just wanted to copy the email for something else

 The header `X-Auth-override` will be active on all your browser requests until you clear it.